 Throughout the Family Law Act, Divorce Act, Matrimonial Property Act, and other pieces of legislation, you will continue to see references to the phrase “living separate and apart”.
 This phrase is found under the headings of child support, spousal support, adult interdependent partner support, divorce, and property division.

 Another example is when parties in a family law dispute cease any emotional, sexual, or psychological connection with one another, yet they continue to live under the same roof.
-Are they deemed to have separated and are they deemed to be living separate and apart?
+Are they deemed to have separated, and are they deemed to be living separate and apart?

-The Divorce Act attempts to help us understand the question of whether parties are living separate and apart for the purposes of calculating the period of separation.
+The Divorce Act attempts to help us understand the question of whether parties are living separately and apart for the purposes of calculating the period of separation.
 Keep in mind that while the definition is from the Divorce Act, a similar definition can be relied on whenever you see reference to “living separate and apart” under other pieces of similar legislation not necessarily dealing with married couples.
 The following is an extract from the Divorce Act, Canada.

 8(3) For the purposes of paragraph 2(a)

-(a) spouses shall be deemed to have lived separate and apart for any period during which they lived apart and either of them had the intention to live separate and apart from the other; and
+(a) spouses shall be deemed to have lived separate and apart for any period during which they lived apart, and either of them had the intention to live separate and apart from the other; and

 (b) a period during which spouses have lived separate and apart shall not be considered to have been interrupted or terminated